Node Base Configuration

 --rollup.sequencerhttp=https://mainnet-sequencer.optimism.io/ \

---op-network=op-mainnetConsult Geth's documentation (opens in a new tab) for more information on customizing pnc-geth's behavior.
+--devium-network=devium-mainnetConsult Geth's documentation (opens in a new tab) for more information on customizing devium-geth's behavior.

-pnc--batcher is a standalone, statically linked binary.
+devium--batcher is a standalone, statically linked binary.
 It stores no state, and requires no initialization.
 It consumes configuration parameters either via the command line or environment variables.
 For some networks, the Rollup Node also requires a configuration file (called rollup.json or the "rollup config") that configures network-specific genesis parameters.
-For official networks like Pinnacle Sepolia and PNC Mainnet, the genesis config is hardcoded in the pnc--batcher software and can be specified via a --network flag.
+For official networks like DEVIUM Sepolia and DEVIUM Mainnet, the genesis config is hardcoded in the devium--batcher software and can be specified via a --network flag.

 Following the Ecotone upgrade node operators must set an L1 beacon value to retrieve blobs from a Beacon node.

-The pnc--batcher RPC should not be exposed publicly.
+The devium--batcher RPC should not be exposed publicly.
 If left exposed, it could

 accidentally expose admin controls to the public internet.